 Welcome to Chamberlain.

-Anthony looked up from his book as the car hit another speed bump.
+Andy looked up from his phone as the car hit another speed bump.

 "I hate speed bumps."
 He thought as he looked over at his twin sister, who was sketching yet another design in the sketchbook that lay open across her lap.